ItsIgnacioPortal/hacker-scoper/README.md

       How explicit we expect the scopes to be:
        1 (default): Include subdomains in the scope even if there's not a wildcard in the scope
        2: Include subdomains in the scope only if there's a wildcard in the scope
        3: Include subdomains in the scope only if they are explicitly within the scope

   -ch, --chain-mode
       In "chain-mode" we only output the important information.
 No decorations.
 	    Default: false

   --fire string
-      Set this to specify a path the FireBounty JSON.
+      Set this to specify a path for the FireBounty JSON.

+  -o, --output string
+      Save the inscope urls to a file

 ```

 The firebounty json is automatically updated every 24hs